baroquebobcat/external_ruby_dsl_workshop/Curriculum.md

     result.must_equal db["one_to_five"]
 ```

 What we're saying here is that evaling our wildcard query is equivalent to looking at the table directly.
+As in, it's got all the rows and all the columns.
+Just like if you were to run a `*` query with no `WHERE` clause.

+Let's run our specs: